lucperkins/hugo-bootstrap-theme-builder/README.md

 ## Customization

 To build your theme, you can customize the color palette in [`config.yaml`](./config.yaml).
-You can also modify the Sass file at `assets/sass/mytheme.sass` to apply any logic you'd like.
+You can also modify the Sass file at `assets/sass/theme.sass` to apply any logic you'd like.

+## Modules

+You can enable and disable Bootstrap modules (`breadcrumb`, `button-group`, etc.) by modifying the list of modules in `config.yaml`.